This area is all about me. Well, me and my family.

 So it's been a successful year, but it's good to keep grounded, and Cate's been doing that literally, with many bruises testifying to her amazing ability to fall off the floor.
 It keeps the rest of her class amused anyway.

 I am a Christian.
 This means I have been born again and am a follower of Jesus Christ.
 It does not mean that am sinless, a good follower, or better than anyone else.
 It isn't just something I do on Sunday, either, but is part of my everyday life.
-I'm involved at my church, Gallowhill Adelphi Church, and at The Bible Centre, for which I do children's work at the Gallowhill GO Club.
+I'm involved at my church, Harper Memorial Baptist Church, helping with kids church, secretary work and the occasional sermon.

 Here's a summary of what I believe: